eduardojvieira/website/src/data/post/custom-risc-v-industrial-controllers.md

 - Hardware acceleration for specialized functions
 - Ability to update the entire design in the field

-**Practical Example**: For a specialized textile manufacturing client, we implemented a custom RISC-V controller on a Xilinx Artix-7 FPGA with specialized hardware acceleration for tension control algorithms, achieving 14× performance improvement over PLCs while reducing hardware costs by 43%.
+**Professional Solutions**: Leading FPGA manufacturers like Xilinx (AMD) and Intel offer development platforms specifically designed for industrial applications.
+Companies like Microchip and Efinix now provide RISC-V soft cores optimized for their FPGA platforms, streamlining development while maintaining customizability.

-### Approach 2: RISC-V System-on-Chip (SoC)
+### Approach 2: Commercial RISC-V System-on-Chip (SoC)

 This approach uses commercially available RISC-V SoCs as the foundation, adding custom expansion boards: